Internal Control over Financial Reporting

 Key UAE Developments:

-• Corporate Tax Impact: With the UAE Corporate Tax Law (Decree-Law No. 47 of 2022), companies must maintain accurate financial records, including transfer pricing documentation—making ICFR critical for compliance.
+• Corporate Tax Impact: With the UAE Corporate Tax Law (Decree-Law No. 47 of 2022) and its amendments, companies must maintain accurate financial records, including transfer pricing documentation—making ICFR critical for compliance.

 Even for private companies, a well-designed ICFR framework enhances investment readiness, access to capital, and financial transparency.